-While the Poetical Books were written during Israel's 'Golden Age'; the Prophets were written during days of apostasy and spiritual darkness in Israel.
+The last seventeen books of the Old Testament are known as "the Prophets".
+The first five of those books are called "the Major Prophets" while the last twelve are known as "the Minor Prophets".
+The Prophetical Books were written during days of apostasy and spiritual darkness in Israel.
 In Deuteronomy 18:15-22, Moses wrote that God would raise up "prophets" to preach the messages of God.
 And...
 God did exactly what He said.
 The word prophet in the Hebrew means "to bubble forth, as from a fountain," or, to utter.
-The "prophet" proclaimed the message given to him, and as such, a prophet was a spokesman for God;

-he spake in God's name and by his authority (Exodus 7:1).
-He is the mouth by which God speaks to men (Jeremiah 1:9; Isaiah 51:16); therefore, what the prophet says is not of man but of God.
-The office of a prophet started during the time of Samuel and ended with Malachi.
-The time of the prophets can be divided into two parts.
+The "prophet" proclaimed the message given to him from God.
+Therefore a prophet was a spokesman for God: he spake in God's name and by his authority (Exodus 7:1).
+He was the mouth by which God spoke to men (Jeremiah 1:9; Isaiah 51:16); therefore, what the prophet said was not of man, but of God.
+The time of the Jewish prophets can be divided into two periods.
 Before the 8th century B.C. the prophets were primarily spokesmen to the kings.
 Samuel, Nathan, Elijah and Elisha are examples.
 During and after the 8th century B.C., the prophets directed their messages to the nation of Israel as a whole and sometimes even to foreign nations.
 It was also during this time that the prophet's messages began to be written down and kept.
 "The prophets were authoritative and influential teachers because they were direct spokesmen of God.
 They received their messages directly from God and preached them to the people.
 Sadly, the prophets were very unpopular in their own time because they spoke against immorality and religious apostasy.
 By the way, that kind of preaching is unpopular in any timeframe.
-But it is always sorely needed!" - Pastor Phil Spencer

-Here are some interesting facts about this division of the Old Testament called "the Prophets";
+But it is always sorely needed!" - Pastor Phil Spencer Here are some interesting facts about this division of the Old Testament called "the Prophets";

-- 1. The time span of the Prophets was about 400 years from 800 BC to 400 BC. - 2.
-There are seventeen books of the Prophets but only sixteen writers:

-Jeremiah wrote the books of Jeremiah and Lamentations. - 3.
+- 1. The time span of the Prophetical Books was about 400 years from 800 BC to 400 BC. - 2.
+There are seventeen books of the Prophets but only sixteen writers: Jeremiah wrote the books of Jeremiah and Lamentations. - 3.
 The difference between the Major Prophets and Minor Prophet is the size of the books. - 4.
-The Four Major Prophets who wrote five books are Isaiah, Jeremiah, Ezekiel, and Daniel.

-- Each of the books of Isaiah, Jeremiah, and Ezekiel are larger than all twelve of the Minor Prophets combined. - 6.
+The Four Major Prophets who wrote five books are Isaiah, Jeremiah, Ezekiel, and Daniel. - 5.
+Each of the books of Isaiah, Jeremiah, and Ezekiel are larger than all twelve of the Minor Prophets combined. - 6.
 The Book of Daniel is about the size of the two largest Minor Prophets combined: Hosea and Zechariah. - 7.
 Thirteen of the prophets were associated with the destruction of the Hebrew nation.
 The Northern Kingdom (known as Israel after the nation split) fell in the period of 734-721 BC.
 The prophets the prophesied preceding to and during this period of time were Joel, Jonah, Amos, Hosea, Isaiah, and Micah.
 The Southern Kingdom (known as Judah after the nation split) fell between 606 and 586 BC.
-The prophets who prophesied during this period of time were Jeremiah, Ezekiel, Daniel, Obadiah, Nahum, Habakkuk, and Zephaniah. - 8.
-Three of the prophets were associated with the restoration of the southern kingdom of Judah: Haggai, Zechariah, and Malachi.
+The prophets who prophesied during this period of time were Jeremiah, Ezekiel, Daniel, Obadiah, Nahum, Habakkuk, and Zephaniah.

+8. Three of the prophets were associated with the restoration of the southern kingdom of Judah: Haggai, Zechariah, and Malachi.